MounikaUpputuri1/OrangeHRM_Website_Project/README.md

-OrangeHRM is a software which can be used by small
+OrangeHRM is a software which can be used by small and medium size companies for handling their crucial asset that is people.
+It is a way to produce a cost-effective system to re-engineer HR process.
+In this software mainly there are two users, the first Admin and second ESS user that is employee himself.
+Admin is available with full access for the application while ESS having limited access.